romanha/elasticsearch-status-monitor/readme.md

 #### New features

 * Added the timestamp to the report.
+* Added the actual byte usage to the percentage of used RAM and heap memory.
+* Added the operating system name to the endpoint data.
+* Added the Elasticsearch version to the node data.
+* Added the JVM version to the node data.
+* Added the "ingest" role to the node data (pre-processing documents).
+* Added the available free space on the file system to the node data.
 * Problem analysis for "Cluster not fully operational".

 #### Fixes